isrark005/react-vite-chrome-extention-boilerplate/README.md

-# React Chrome Extension Template
+# React + Vite Chrome Extension Template

 This is a template for creating a Chrome extension using React and [Vite](https://vitejs.dev/) with TypeScript.